Forum Replies Created

 Martin Reed

-★ AdminWelcome to the forum.
-Sorry to hear about your ongoing struggle with insomnia.
-Can you tell us a bit more about your sleep?
-When do you go to sleep at night, when do you get out of bed to start your day, and roughly how many hours do you get on an average night?
+When do you typically go to bed at night, when do you get out of bed to start your day, and roughly how many hours of sleep would you say you get on an average night?

 —If you are ready to stop struggling with insomnia you can enroll in the online insomnia coaching course right now!
 If you would prefer ongoing phone or video coaching calls as part of a powerful three month program that will help you reclaim your life from insomnia, consider applying for the Insomnia Mastery program.